ned14/outcome/doc/md/04-tutorialC.md

 [TOC]

-\todo This section is not finished yet and may contain inaccurate or incorrect information.

 Outcome's design rationale and tutorial is split into three parts:
 1. The first part (\ref tutorial_expected "part A") provides a broad overview of error handling in C++ in general and how the `expected<T, E>` proposed for standardisation will contribute